Archbishop Richard G. Henning

 • Anointing of the Sick

 Anointing of the Sick is held the first full weekend of the month after Mass.
-Our next Anointing will take place after Mass on Saturday, May 3rd and Sunday, May 4th.
+Our next Anointing will take place after Mass on Saturday, July 4th, and Sunday, July 5th.

 In urgent cases, please call the rectory at 617-298-2460.